JustJoostNL/F1MV-Lights-Integration/README.md

 [![Product Name Screen Shot][product-screenshot]](https://i.ibb.co/df5WVkN/icon.png)

 This project is a bridge between F1MV and your smart home lights.
 It allows you to sync the lights with the current session open in F1MV.
-This is done by using JavaScript Libraries.
-This program is designed to run on the computer where F1MV also runs, but you can also run it for example on a little VPS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>